 All in all, it is a great time to visit the mid-coast of Maine.
 Acadia National Park is nearby and has not been very crowded in 2020—I took a day trip myself and did not see a single tour bus or cruise ship in the area.
 Fabulous.
 Hiking in Camden Hills Park and kayaking in Penobscot Bay has also been delightful this year.
 Sailing from Camden Harbor has been near perfect.
 And fine dining is still a feature of Camden, Rockport, Rockland and Belfast.
 So if you can get here safely, do so!
 It is a rare treat.

 Maine Travel Restrictions

 Maine has been pretty strict about COVID-19 safety, and as a result, remains one of the very safest places for travelers to visit in this country.
-Our Governor continues to impose requirements for 14-days quarantine or a negative COVID-19 test within 72 hours of travelling to Maine unless you are travelling from NY, NJ, CT, VT, NH, MA or ME.
+Our Governor continues to impose requirements for 14-days quarantine or a negative COVID-19 test within 72 hours of travelling to Maine unless you are travelling from an exempt state.
 State officials continue to monitor other states’ progress carefully and to adjust Maine’s restrictions whenever a state’s progress in controlling the spread of the virus warrants.
 And, in the good news category, Maine has gradually expanded its testing capacity to the point that you may be able to get a rapid test after you arrive in Maine.
 If you are considering a visit to Maine, call or write us for the most current information on what is required of visitors, or go to Maine’s primary information website.

 We’re Here for You!